-Both participants names and variables may appear in contracts.
+Contracts with both participant names and variables.
 A may want to sell an item to a specific participant B, via any shipping company that provides a package tracking system.
-A's contract is:
+A's contract may be:

 B!price; B?ack; a!request; a?tracking; B!tracking